Tutorial

 Static Memory Management covers the "static" part.
 We'll see how memory is managed in Neut.
 We'll also see Neut's technique to optimize memory allocation.

-Modality and Memory covers the "modality" part.
-We'll see how memory operations introduced in the previous section can be understood via modality.
+Modality and Memory and Modal Metaprogramming cover the "modality" part.
+We'll see how memory operations and macros in Neut are organized around modality.

 This chapter assumes you are familiar with languages like Haskell, OCaml, or F#.